caglaryalcin/already-system/README.md

 ## Description

-If you're already using a system on windows 10-11, you can run this script.
+If you new formatted your computer on Windows 10-11, you can run this script.

 After downloading the [zip](https://github.com/caglaryalcin/already-system/archive/refs/heads/main.zip) file, move the 'already-system-main' folder inside the zip to 'C:\'.
 Then double click(don't right click and 'run as administrator') on 'Run.cmd' confirm User Account Control prompt.
 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.

-This script does exactly the following;
+This script does exactly the following; (You can optionally reply(y/n) to groups)

 <details><summary>System Settings</summary>&nbsp;